-- restoration of the balance between development and conservation has been achieved and in particular that concerning the growth of Durham University - the quality and quantity of public benefit has been delivered as an outcome of new development, and - the sustainability principles within new development has been effectively applied. - 5.4 The means, however, by which the monitoring and subsequent reviews are progressed will be decided by the City of Durham Parish Council as part of its ongoing work on its Plan. - 5.5 The general intention of monitoring will be to present regularly, and possibly annually, a clear qualitative and/or quantitative assessment of progress towards a more sustainable City of Durham.
-This will be a simplified set of indicators based on the 13 elements of Policy S1 to show the extent to which Our Neighbourhood is becoming more or less sustainable as the Plan takes effect in relation to the amount and quality of development.
-The 13 indicators of change resulting from new development will be:
+- restoration of the balance between development and conservation has been achieved and in particular that concerning the growth of Durham University - the quality and quantity of public benefit has been delivered as an outcome of new development, and - the sustainability principles within new development have been effectively applied.

+5.4 The means, however, by which the monitoring and subsequent reviews are progressed will be decided by the City of Durham Parish Council as part of its ongoing work on its Plan.

+5.5 The general intention of monitoring will be to present regularly, and possibly annually, a clear qualitative and/or quantitative assessment of progress towards a more sustainable City of Durham.
+This will be a simplified set of indicators based on the 14 elements of Policy S1 to show the extent to which Our Neighbourhood is becoming more or less sustainable as the Plan takes effect in relation to the amount and quality of development.
+The 14 indicators of change resulting from new development will be:

 - 1. Continuing availability of satisfactory mix of sites to meet development needs - 2.
 Promotion of economic vitality - 3.
 Achievement of developments with harmonious relationships with surroundings - 4.
 No loss of heritage assets - 5.
 No loss of natural environments - 6.
 Efficient use of land, energy, water and building materials - 7.
 Re-use of brownfield sites and existing building - 8.
 Installation of renewable energy generation - 9.
 Avoidance of air, land and water pollution and waste production - 10.
-Increasing resilience to climate change - 11.
-Improvements in the public realm - 12.
-Incorporation of measures to reduce crime, and respect privacy and visual impact on neighbouring properties - 13.
-Achievement of a high level of access by all modes of sustainable transport
+Avoidance of flood risk - 11.
+Increasing resilience to climate change - 12.
+Improvements in the public realm - 13.
+Incorporation of measures to reduce crime, and respect privacy and visual impact on neighbouring properties - 14.
+Achievement of high quality access by all modes of sustainable transport